 Microsoft Audience Ads are responsive, automatically adjusting to various sizes and shapes to naturally blend in with the fundamental experience of the page they are placed in.
 The Microsoft Audience Network supports two ad formats: image-based ads and feed-based ads.

 Great images grab people's attention.
-And you can use any existing image assets you're already using on the Google Display Network or the Facebook Audience Network, or in your Pinterest Ads.
+And you can use any existing image assets you're already using on the Google Display Network, Facebook Audience Network, or in your Pinterest Ads.
 Here's an example of what an image-based ad could look like:

 You can also use dynamic remarketing lists to remarket to users based on the specific product IDs that they have interacted with and promote these ads to them using the same product IDs.
 Here's an example of what product-feed-based ad could look like:

-Our AI takes the wealth of Microsoft Graph data and learns about individual consumers: What they're searching for, what they read on the web, what they purchase, what information they've shared on LinkedIn and other sites, and countless more variables.
+Our AI learns about individual consumers: What they're searching for, what they read on the web, what they purchase, what information they've shared on LinkedIn and other sites, and countless more variables.
 Then it matches individual consumers with Microsoft Audience Ads that are just right for them, and that appear right where we knew they were going to look.